|03-11-2013, 04:37 PM||#1|

 Such an interesting and informative book!

 ~Sara~ I've gone from size 14 jeans, down to a size 4 with JUDDD/5:2IF!
-Now in maintenance for almost 3 years with IF.
+Now in maintenance with 16:8IF and the occasional potato hack.
+My 3 year maintenance anniversary is in April

 October 2015 Blood Work Results

-*no triglycerides number given this time, but blood work this past spring put them in the 40s
+no triglycerides number given this time, but blood work this past spring put them at a 49

 Junior LCF Member